jamiewade/jamiewade/README.md

 ### Nice to meet you 👋

-I'm a Software Engineer based in the UK, working with Craft CMS, GraphQL, Next.JS, TypeScript, React, and Tailwind.
+I'm a Software Engineer from the UK working with Next.js, TypeScript, Zod, Tailwind, React, and Craft CMS.

 I also have experience with Shopify, PHP, Laravel, and Python, and other React frameworks such as React Native, and Gatsby.